How To Increase Testosterone Levels Naturally

 When there is not enough testosterone floating around in your body, muscles will not be maintained as they should, but will instead normally experience decline, or what is called atrophy.

-Therefore, if your testosterone levels are low, you are likely to loose muscle mass.
+Therefore, if your testosterone levels are low, you are likely to lose muscle mass.

 To learn more about my experience with exercise on Truelibido, please go here.